Skip to main content

 • which benefit you claim

-You cannot usually continue to claim for a household member who you do not expect to return within the temporary absence time limits.
+You cannot usually continue to claim for someone who you do not expect to return within the time limits.

 • 12 months if you get housing benefit

-They can usually be away for any reason.
+This can usually be for any reason.
 For example, working or in hospital.

 Adult children in the armed forces